mlubinsky/mlubinsky.github.com/spark/README.md

 will be delays between event time and processing time due to how data is ingested and whether the overall application experiences issues like downtime.

+#### Stateless transformation
+Each batch doing its own processing independently of anything that occurred prior to this batch.
+Example: HTTP protocol, REST API

+#### Stateful transformations
+ the processing of each micro-batch of data depends on the previous batches of data either fully or partially.
+ Stateful stream processing means a “State” is shared between events(stream entities).
+ And therefore past events can influence the way the current events are processe

+In Kafka, there are two kinds of operations, stateless and stateful.
+When a stateless operation is made on a Kafka message, it can be done totally independently from any other message processing.
+This makes the operations quick and light-weight.

 https://habr.com/ru/company/ru_mts/blog/685492/

 https://habr.com/ru/post/451160/